Matter of American Tr. Ins. Co. v Jong Won Yom (2025 NY Slip Op 06706)

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Keisha M. Alleyne, J.), dated October 11, 2022.
-The order, insofar as appealed from as limited by the brief, granted defendant’s motion for summary judgment dismissing the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Odessa Kennedy, J.), dated September 9, 2024.
+The order granted defendant’s motion for summary judgment dismissing the complaint and denied plaintiff’s cross-motion for summary judgment.

-In this action by a provider to recover assigned first-party no-fault benefits, plaintiff appeals, as limited by its brief, from so much of an order of the Civil Court (Keisha M. Alleyne, J.) dated October 11, 2022 as granted defendant’s motion for summary judgment dismissing the complaint on the ground that plaintiff had failed to appear for duly scheduled examinations under oath (EUOs).
+In this action by a provider to recover assigned first-party no-fault benefits, plaintiff appeals from an order of the Civil Court (Odessa Kennedy, J.) dated September 9, 2024 granting defendant’s motion for summary judgment dismissing the complaint on the ground that plaintiff’s assignor failed to appear for duly scheduled examinations under oath (EUOs), and denying plaintiff’s cross-motion for summary judgment.

 ENTER: